Summer Camps Policies and Procedures

 General dress code

-All participants are required to wear the SAIT Summer Camps t-shirt for the duration of the camp.
+Each participant will receive a SAIT Summer Camps t-shirt on their first day of camp.
+All participants are required to wear this t-shirt for the duration of the camp.

-• Families may be contacted if a participant arrives without a shirt on multiple occasions.
+Families may be contacted if a participant arrives without a shirt on multiple occasions.

 Camp-specific dress codes

-Automotive, Auto Body, and Go Cart Racers camps
+Go Cart Racers camp

 Required in the workshops:

-• Closed-toe shoes with good tread (no sandals or open-toe shoes.)
+• Closed-toe shoes with good tread (no sandals or open-toe shoes)

-• Long pants (no shorts or capris.)
+• Long pants (no shorts or capris)

-• Camper t-shirt (no loose clothing, sleeveless shirts, tank tops or low-cut shirts.)
+• Camper t-shirt (no loose clothing, sleeveless shirts, tank tops or low-cut shirts)

 Hearing and eye protection will be provided.
 Long hair must be tied back (hair elastics will not be provided).